alghimo/intro-to-dataframes/README.md

 - Clone the git repository (if you don't have git, just [browse to the repository](https://github.com/alghimo/intro-to-dataframes) and click "Download as ZIP":
 ```
+cd /c/Users/Foo/Projects/ # or any folder where you want to put the training material
 git clone https://github.com/alghimo/intro-to-dataframes.git
 ```